sipgate-io/sipgateio-sendsms-java/README.md

 Unirest.post(baseUrl + "/sessions/sms")
 	.header("Accept", "application/json")
 	.header("Content-Type", "application/json")
-	.basicAuth(username, password)
+	.basicAuth(tokenId, token)
 	.body(smsObject)
 	.asString();
 ```

-> If OAuth should be used for `Authorization` instead of Basic Auth we do not use the `.basicAuth(username, password)` mehthod.
+> If OAuth should be used for `Authorization` instead of Basic Auth we do not use the `.basicAuth(tokenId, token)` mehthod.
 Instead we set the authorization header to `Bearer` followed by a space and the access token: `.header("Authorization", "Bearer " + accessToken)`.
 For an example application interacting with the sipgate API using OAuth see our [sipgate.io Java Oauth example](https://github.com/sipgate-io/sipgateio-oauth-java).

 #### Send SMS with custom sender number